 Q: Are there non-alcoholic sakes?

-A: Yes.
-Brands like Gekkeikan Free offer alcohol-free versions.
+A: Yes, Gekkeikan Free and similar brands offer alcohol-free versions.

 Q: Does warming sake increase its alcohol content?

-A: No. Warming enhances aroma and flavor perception but does not increase ABV.
+A: No, warming only acts to intensify aroma and flavor perception but does not actually increase ABV.

 Q: Is Genshu safe for beginners?

-A: It has a stronger taste and higher ABV.
-Beginners should try it in small quantities.
+A: Since it has a stronger taste and higher ABV, beginners should first try it in small quantities and proceed with caution.

 Q: How does sake compare to shochu?